lino-framework/book/docs/index.rst

 The Lino framework
 ==================

-Welcome to the online version of the Lino book, the free documentation repository about the Lino framework.
+Welcome to the online version of the Lino Book, the free documentation repository about the Lino framework.

+The Lino Book contains everything\ [#everything]_ one might want to know about Lino.It is written for deciders and other non-techniscal people as well as for Python developers as well as for Linux system administrators.
+Of course edach of these groups has their own section since their priorities and languages tend to differ substantially.

 ..
 Rumma & Ko is `hiring people <http://www.saffre-rumma.net/jobs>`_
-   to help Luc and Hamza with their work on Lino.
+   to help us with our work on Lino.

+.. [#everything] at least in theory--and we know that in thereory
+                 there is no difference betwen theory and reality while in reality there is.

 Sitemap